Some of the dead marine life observed on the seafloor at NW Rota-1.

 camera icon See how the two species of shrimp found here at NW Rota-1 volcano interact.
 (Quicktime, 2.3 Mb.)

-camera icon Shrimp riding on its crustacean vehicle.
+camera icon A shrimp riding on its crustacean vehicle.
 (Quicktime, 1.7 Mb.)

-Falling ash, billowing sulphur clouds, continual tremors and your habitat occasionally falling away under your feet… who would want to live on an erupting volcano?
-On NW Rota, not many animals, but two feisty shrimp species are able to reap the benefits of the volcano's hydrothermal activity.
-Seawater circulates through the cracking volcano and reemerges as heated fluid seeping through the flanks of NW Rota-1.
+Falling ash, billowing sulfur clouds, continual tremors, and your habitat occasionally falling away under your feet. . . .
+Who would want to live on an erupting volcano?
+On NW Rota-1, not many animals, but two feisty shrimp species are able to reap the benefits of the volcano's hydrothermal activity.
+Seawater circulates through the cracking volcano and re-emerges as heated fluid seeping through the flanks of NW Rota-1.
 The fluid is full of reduced chemicals that foster the growth of bacteria.
-Bacterial mats coat many rock and rubble surfaces thus forming an abundant food sources for animals that can use such mats.
+Bacterial mats coat many rock and rubble surfaces thus forming abundant food sources for animals that can use such mats.

 White bacterial mats at the top of the rock provide food for the Loihi shrimp and the alvinocarid shrimp juveniles.

-The two species of shrimp that live at the vent sites at NW Rota 1.
+The two species of shrimp that live at the vent sites at NW Rota-1.
 They are seen here at Fault Shrimp vent.
-Notice the white bacterial mat at the top of the rock which provide food for the "Loihi" shrimp and the "alvinocarid" shrimp juveniles.
+Notice the white bacterial mat at the top of the rock which provides food for the Loihi shrimp and the alvinocarid shrimp juveniles.
 Click image for larger view and image credit.

 The two species of shrimp that live in this unstable environment are seen close up.

 A close-up view of shrimp at NW Rota-1.
-The reason for the difference in color is not yet clear, however one possibility is that the longer it has been since they last moulted the more material (could be sulphur or bacteria?) that accumulates on their carapace.
+The reason for the difference in color is not yet clear; however, one possibility is that the longer it has been since they last molted, the more material (perhaps sulfur or bacteria) that accumulates on their carapace (hard, upper shell).
 Click image for larger view and image credit.

 (top)